kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 From the pyspark code, pull the code to read a parquet file, register as a temp table, perform some basic sql, and convert to Pandas.

 Be sure to include a markdown cell (or cells) in the jupyter notebook:

 * titles, introduction, executive summary, summary, etc. format is open ended. whatever you feel is the best format
 * startup the cluster
 * create the topic
 * startup the flask server (may need to modify the directory and file name)
 * run the apache bench commands (be sure and include for the new events)
 * shutdown the cluster

+Be sure to include code cells in the jupyter notebook:

+* read json data from kafka
+* create a spark dataframe containing the extracted json data
+* filter out only the purchase sword extracted events
+* write the purchase sword extracted events to parquet files stored in hdfs
+* read the parquet files from hdfs into another spark dataframe
+* register the spark dataframe as a temporary table to allow in memory sql against the dataframe
+* copy the dataframe to Pandas to demonstrate mixing MMP code with serial code

 ### AFTER week 13's synch